 Parts Associate

 Motorcycle parts associates know the ins and outs of what makes a motorcycle run.
 They often work in dealerships and assist customers with finding specific parts.
-Responsibilities may include compiling and maintaining parts inventory, and recommending parts to customers.
-These entry-level associates have the ability to think on their feet and provide exceptional customer service.
+Responsibilities may include compiling and maintaining parts inventory and recommending parts to customers.
+These entry-level associates can think on their feet and provide exceptional customer service.

 Shop Manager

-A shop manager acts as a foreman in a workshop or motorcycle repair shop setting.
+A shop manager acts as a foreman in a workshop or motorcycle repair shop.
 This advanced role typically involves managing employees in a nearby area such as an office attached to the shop.

-Other responsibilities often include hiring and training staff, performing employee evaluations, creating and assigning work schedules, and making salary decisions.
-A shop manager also maintains the shop’s equipment and ensures all systems and processes are running smoothly.
+Other responsibilities often include hiring and training staff, performing employee evaluations, creating and assigning work schedules and making salary decisions.
+A shop manager also maintains the shop’s equipment and ensures all systems and processes run smoothly.

 Race Team Technician

-Race team technicians are vital members of a race team crew, and they’re tasked with the responsibility of getting bikes ready for competitions and monitoring the bikes to ensure they’re in tip-top shape for racing.
+Race team technicians are vital members of a race team crew, tasked with monitoring and getting bikes ready to be in tip-top shape for racing competitions.

 Depending on the size of the team and the level of competition, techs in this advanced role may be responsible for maintenance and setup between events, making repairs to bikes during the race or both.